Andrea041/SCPA-Project/README.md

-# SCPA-Project

-# Project: Parallel Computing Systems and Applications
+# Parallel sparse matrix-vector product

 ## Description
 This project implements a computation kernel for the multiplication of a sparse matrix and a vector: